piranna/piranna.github.io/pages/hire-me.md

 #### Where are you located?

-I travel frequently and don't have a fixed location, but mainly on Europe (UTC to UTC+2 timezones).
-If your question is oriented to adjust your salary offer to the life level costs of the city where I'm living, you can consider that I'm located in downtown London.
+I travel frequently and don't have a fixed location, but mostly I'm living in western Europe (UTC to UTC+2 timezones).
+If your question is related to adjust your salary offer to life level costs, you can target your offer to the region of London, Great Britain.

 #### Are you available to relocate?